top of page

 Understanding the connection between the tentorium cerebelli and chronic stress and trauma can be crucial in addressing these issues.
 By identifying and releasing tension in this area, individuals may be able to alleviate symptoms and improve their overall well-being.
 It may also be helpful to seek support from healthcare professionals who specialize in trauma-informed care and mind-body therapies.

 The tentorium cerebelli is a double-layered membrane located at the back of the cranium, approximately in line with the top of the ears.
-It separates the cerebrum from the cerebellum and acts as a tent-like structure over the top of the cerebellum.
+It separates the cerebrum from the cerebellum and is a tent-like structure over the top of the cerebellum.

 Additionally, the tentorium has a close relationship with the sinuses, particularly the straight sinus and sigmoid sinus.
 Furthermore, the tentorium is responsible for transmitting information about neck and head movements to the central nervous system through the cervical tract.
 When the tentorium is tight or damaged, it can impact the transmission of messages through the brain stem.